Does Medicare cover Zepbound for weight loss?

 Bottom line

-Medicare doesn’t currently cover weight loss medications but may cover them if they are prescribed for other FDA-approved conditions that coincide with the medication’s FDA labelling.
+Medicare doesn’t currently cover weight loss medications but may cover them if prescribed for other FDA-approved conditions consistent with the medication’s FDA labeling.

 Insurance coverage for Zepbound depends on your plan, deductible, and copay amounts, and may require prior authorization.